Policy and Procedure Name:

 of the decision.

-medical documentation was available;
+documentation was submitted;

-for themselves;
+themselves; or

 d.
 An